BioDisCo/dc_bio/README.md

 ## Figures and Videos

-Use `Make` to generate all figures and supplementary videos.
+Use `make` to generate all figures and supplementary videos.

 >***Remarks:*** Generated figures may differ from the paper ones.
 Indeed, the scripts heavily rely on `numpy.random` and `random` packages.